1st June 2017 - 31st December 2020

 Our aim is to develop a dynamic citizen science platform that can host a variety of citizen science investigations and allow citizens to set up their own research projects.
 At the moment, nQuire supports two types of mission: confidential and social.
 In confidential missions, all data are anonymised before sending for analysis.
 For social missions, all responses are open for other participants to view and discuss online.
 Investigations or Missions can include a rich mix of elements such as: sounds or images as prompts; the ability for participants to upload a picture or sound as a response; and a variety of response types such as slider scales.
 Owners of the mission (for a confidential mission) or any user (for an open mission) can download data in spreadsheet format.
 Results from a mission can be published on the platform.

-Emeritus Professor Mike Sharples leads the design of the nQuire platform.
+Emeritus Professor Mike Sharples leads technical developments on nQuire.

 Regius Professor Eileen Scanlon has oversight of the nQuire project.